kahenvay/photo-albums/README.txt

 = 0.1 =
 * Can add photos to albums and visit single pages
 *	Todos :

-	- Block to choose which album to show on post/page
+	- Base css
-	- Better base css for nicer default
+	- Pagination for archive page
+	- Change Menu and Block icon
+	- Find how to load data to Async React Select before click
+	- Find how to set value to Async React Select after save